New Moon on

 Moon before ascending node

-11 days after descending node on 7 January 2064 at 06:27 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 20 January 2064 at 17:11 in ♒ Aquarius.
+11 days after descending node on 7 January 2064 at 06:27 in ♌ Leo the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 20 January 2064 at 17:11 in ♒ Aquarius.

 Moon after southern standstill

-2 days since the previous standstill on 15 January 2064 at 20:47 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.815°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠27.857° at the point of next northern standstill on 30 January 2064 at 10:58 in ♊ Gemini.
+2 days since the last southern standstill on 15 January 2064 at 20:47 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.815° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠27.857° at the point of next northern standstill on 30 January 2064 at 10:58 in ♊ Gemini.

 Sun-Moon-Earth syzygy